Om Beach Gokarna, best place to visit

 For centuries, long before the flow of tourists, Gokarna has been a place of pilgrimage.
 In Sanskrit, the word Gokarna means cow’s ear.
 In one version of Hindu mythology, Lord Shiva returned to earth from the underworld through the ear of a cow.
 So, nowadays, you’ll find a mix of backpackers, old-age hippies, and pilgrims.

 And just like Palolem in South Goa, the secret is out.
-It’s definitely not North Goa, but it’s not off-the-beaten-track, either.
+It’s definitely not North Goa, but it’s not off the beaten track, either.

 How to reach Gokarna?